vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The self-existing \( *svayambhu* \) *li ṅga* is normally any sort of natural object that has been declared to be a visible icon of Śiva.
 In the present

 42
-case, it is described as three-pronged \(that is, says the Dī, having three *bindus* on its summit\) and golden in color. *Bāṇalingas* , as a rule, consist mostly of quartz and are egg-shaped pebbles.
+case, it is described as three-pronged \(that is, says the Dī , having three *bindus* on its summit\) and golden in color. *Bāṇalingas* , as a rule, consist mostly of quartz and are egg-shaped pebbles.
 Here it is triangular and red.
 The *itaralingas* , as their names indicate \( *itara* means “other”\), are normally all other sorts of *li ṅgas* .
 Here it is said to be round like a ball and white.
 The *parali ṅga* is colorless, invisible, since it is above the fi eld of the senses.
-It is, says the Dī, “the root made of bliss of the liana extending from *A* to *KṣA* whose boughs are the \[levels of the Word\] *paśyantī* , 25 etc., and whose imperishable root is the supreme \( *parā* \) word.
+It is, says the Dī , “the root made of bliss of the liana extending from *A* to *KṣA* whose boughs are the \[levels of the Word\] *paśyantī* , 25 etc., and whose imperishable root is the supreme \( *parā* \) word.
 It ‘arises from the eternal plane’ because the *mātṛkā* is eternal.
 This *li ṅga* arises as the primordial vibration \( *prathamaspanda* \) 26 from the eternal plane which is to be reached by all those who wish to be liberated from the fetters of this world.”

 Here, too, the phonemes of the Sanskrit alphabet are present but in their subtle form, as the *mātṛkā* , the “mother” of the phonemes, not as utterable phonic elements.
 The vowels are associated with the *svayambhuli ṅga* since they are of a higher nature than the consonants, associated with the *bāṇa* and *itara li ṅgas* , whereas the whole alphabet, the totality of the power of the Word, is associated with the supreme *li ṅga* .